 During the tense years from 1953 to 1979, the United States Army built and operated close to 300 Nike missile firing batteries in the United States.
 These missile sites were emplaced as the last line of defense against Soviet bombers.
 Today, a dedicated group of volunteers works in partnership with the Golden Gate National Recreation Area on the continuous task of restoration at site SF-88, which has been turned into a museum.
 This valuable historical resource is the only restored Nike missile site in the entire country.
 It's a great chance for you to see the tools of the Cold War up close.

 SF-88 is open Thursdays, Fridays and Saturdays from 12:30 - 3:30 pm.
-On the first Saturday of every month we have an open house with volunteers and Nike Veterans interpreting each of the areas on the base.
+On the first Saturday of each month we have an open house with volunteers and Nike Veterans interpreting each of the areas on the base.
 To confirm hours or if you have any questions, please contact the Marin Headlands Visitor Center at 415-331-1540.

 If you're coming from the South: